microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

     "codePath": "./partial_measurements_demo.qs"
 })

-## Using partial measurements to identify the state of the system
+## Using Partial Measurements To identify The State Of The System

 In certain situations, it is possible to distinguish between orthogonal states of multi-qubit systems using partial measurements, as illustrated in the next exercise.

 @[exercise]({
     "id": "partial_measurements_for_system",
-    "title": "Distinguish orthogonal states using partial measurements", "descriptionPath": "./partial_measurements_for_system/index.md",
+    "title": "Distinguish Orthogonal States Using Partial Measurements", "descriptionPath": "./partial_measurements_for_system/index.md",
     "placeholderSourcePath": "./partial_measurements_for_system/placeholder.qs",
     "solutionPath": "./partial_measurements_for_system/solution.md",